-135. The production possibilities curve has:
+112. The production possibilities curve has:

-A. a positive slope which increases as we move along it from left to right.

-B. a negative slope which increases as we move along it from left to right.

-C. a negative slope which decreases as we move along it from left to right.

-D. a negative slope which is constant as we move along it from left to right.
+- A. a positive slope which increases as we move along it from left to right. - B. a negative slope which increases as we move along it from left to right. - C. a negative slope which decreases as we move along it from left to right. - D. a negative slope which is constant as we move along it from left to right.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

-136. The law of increasing opportunity costs states that:
+113. The law of increasing opportunity costs states that:

-A. if society wants to produce more of a particular good, it must sacrifice larger and larger amounts of other goods to do so.

-B. the sum of the costs of producing a particular good cannot rise above the current market price of that good.

-C. if the sum of the costs of producing a particular good rises by a specified percent, the price of that good must rise by a greater relative amount.

-D. if the prices of all the resources devoted to the production of goods increase, the cost of producing any particular good will increase at the same rate.
+- A. if society wants to produce more of a particular good, it must sacrifice larger and larger amounts of other goods to do so. - B. the sum of the costs of producing a particular good cannot rise above the current market price of that good. - C. if the sum of the costs of producing a particular good rises by a specified percent, the price of that good must rise by a greater relative amount. - D. if the prices of all the resources devoted to the production of goods increase, the cost of producing any particular good will increase at the same rate.

-Learning Objective: 01-07 Apply the concepts of production possibilities analysis; increasing opportunity costs; and economic growth.
+Learning Objective: 01-06 Production possibilities model and increasing opportunity costs

-Refer to the above diagram.
+114. Refer to the above diagram.
 This production possibilities curve is: